University of Chicago: Professional schools

-From 1928 to 1989, the University of Chicago Graduate Library School was the graduate-level librarianship school at the University of Chicago.
+Until 1989, the University of Chicago Graduate Library School was the graduate-level librarianship school at the University of Chicago.
 It was established in 1928 to develop a program for the graduate education of librarians with a focus on research.
 Housed for a time in the Joseph Regenstein Library, the Graduate Library School closed in 1989 when the University of Chicago decided to promote information studies instead of professional education.